-The Accenture Technology Labs Hadoop Deployment Comparison study recently stated something that we at Qubole have known for a long time, that an investment in Hadoop-as-a-Service has many advantages over implementing a bare-metal Hadoop cluster.
+The Accenture Technology Labs Hadoop Deployment Comparison study recently stated something that we at Qubole have known for a long time, an investment in Hadoop-as-a-Service has many advantages over implementing a bare-metal Hadoop cluster.

 The study used Accenture’s Data Platform Benchmark, to assess the Total Cost of Ownership for both solutions.
 This method of analysis has thrown up a more useful conclusion than if it has been looking at more limited metrics.

-The approach was thorough and well executed using a cluster with a client node, a primary NameNode, a secondary NameNode, a JobTracker node and 22 worker-node servers, each of which runs a DataNode for HDFS as well as TaskTracker for MapReduce.
-With a data set of this breadth, the results would be consistent across a wide range of industries, uses and workloads.
+The approach was thorough and well-executed using a cluster with a client node, a primary NameNode, a secondary NameNode, a JobTracker node, and 22 worker-node servers, each of which runs a DataNode for HDFS as well as TaskTracker for MapReduce.
+With a data set of this breadth, the results would be consistent across a wide range of industries, uses, and workloads.

 The speed and customization of a cloud-based solution also allowed for further increases in performance compared to a bare-metal equivalent.
-One of the aspects of this discussed in the paper was the customisation of performance tuning.
+One of the aspects of this discussed in the paper was the customization of performance tuning.

-Given that this conducted on Amazon EMR, it is important to state that Qubole’s service benefits from a highly optimized and tuned deployment of Hadoop that provides faster and more efficient job scheduling as well as auto-scaling benefits.
+Given that this was conducted on Amazon EMR, it is important to state that Qubole’s service benefits from a highly optimized and tuned deployment of Hadoop that provides faster and more efficient job scheduling as well as auto-scaling benefits.

-With this optimization opportunity in the Qubole platform and the reporting of it in the paper it would perhaps have been of benefit to the research to conduct this same research across multiple cloud based systems rather than conducting it purely on Amazon EMR.
+With this optimization opportunity in the Qubole platform and the reporting of it in the paper, it would perhaps have been of benefit to the research to conduct this same research across multiple cloud-based systems rather than conducting it purely on Amazon EMR.

 Qubole’s offerings would have bypassed some of the issues and additional expenses that come with sourcing and licensing external optimization programs.